 It’s that beautiful time of year when the PSL has arrived and leaves are starting to turn.
 I can jump for joy at the sight of dark moody skies and lots of beautiful foliage.
 Fall is my jam, y’all!
-It also means I can bust-out my seasonal wreath making skills, and this year I had so many ideas I decided to make 6 of them!
+It also means I can bust-out my seasonal wreath making skills, and this year I have Hoop Wreath ideas for fall, so I decided to make 6 of them!
 That’s right, I make 6 colourful floral fall hoop wreaths.
 Last year I made a beautiful hoop wreath // here // and was quite taken with the symmetry and style of it, so I ran with that style for this collection.

 *Afloral & Woman Shops World sponsored this post, but all thoughts are my own.
 Thank you for supporting the brands that make PMQ for two possible\